-Our E-ACT Ambassadors are made up of people who share a great passion for our academy.
+Our Ambassador Team is made up of parents and community members who share a passion for supporting and working with the academy.

-- Member and Trustees register and declared interests
+- Member and trustee register and declared interests

 - E-ACT’s Scheme of Delegation